nupplaphil/friendica/doc/en/admin/settings.md

 ## Themes

-The Themes section of the admin panel works similar to the Addons section but let you control the themes on your Friendica node.
+The Themes' section of the admin panel works similar to the Addons section but let you control the themes on your Friendica node.
-Each theme has a dedicated subpage showing the current status, some information about the theme and a screen-shot of the Friendica interface using the theme.
+Each theme has a dedicated subpage showing the current status, some information about the theme and a screenshot of the Friendica interface using the theme.
 Should the theme offer special settings, admins can set a global default value here.

 You can activate and deactivate themes on their dedicated sub-pages thus making them available for the users of the node.